-Applies to: VisualSVN Server 3.8
+Applies to: VisualSVN Server 3.8 and later

 The Backup and Restore feature of VisualSVN Server allows you to store the repository backups on the Azure Files cloud storage.
 Azure Files is a secure and highly-available cloud file share accessible via the SMB 3.0 protocol.
 Azure Files cloud storage can be used with one-time repository backups and with scheduled backup jobs.
 This article focuses on setting up the scheduled backup to the file share from the ground up.

 - You should have a Microsoft Azure account with a valid and active subscription.

 - The server computer should be running Windows 8 / Windows Server 2012 or later.
 Windows 7 and Windows Server 2008 R2 do not support SMB 3.0 protocol.